aspose-total/Aspose.Total-Products/total/en/java/conversion/mobi-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MOBI to XLSX via Java or Online App" h2="On Premise Java API to convert MOBI to XLSX without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting MOBI to XLSX can be easily done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a feature-rich document manipulation and conversion API that enables users to convert MOBI to XLSX in just two simple steps.

+The first step is to export MOBI to HTML using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document manipulation API that enables users to convert MOBI to HTML with ease.
+It provides a wide range of features such as document creation, manipulation, conversion, rendering, and printing.
+It also supports a wide range of document formats such as DOC, DOCX, ODT, RTF, HTML, and more.

+The second step is to convert HTML to XLSX using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables users to convert HTML to XLSX with ease.
+It provides a wide range of features such as spreadsheet creation, manipulation, conversion, rendering, and printing.
+It also supports a wide range of spreadsheet formats such as XLS, XLSX, ODS, CSV, and more.

- Converting MOBI to XLSX via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSX.
+In conclusion, converting MOBI to XLSX via Aspose.Total for Java is a simple two step process.
+By using feature-rich, document manipulation and conversion API Aspose.Words for Java, you can export MOBI to HTML.
+After that, by using Aspose.Cells for Java, you can convert HTML to XLSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}